CS340-21/news/Preliminary.md

 sure we will know to look at it sooner.

-## Due Jan 26: Github Milestone, open an issue, and assign it to yurself
+## Due Jan 26: Github Milestone, open an issue, and assign it to yourself

 The milestone should be for the repo cs340-21/test and named netid_git, with a deadline for February 1st.